Caf Confederation Cup quarter-final draw: Enyimba face Horoya, Al-Masry land RS Berkane | Goal.com

 Caf Confederation Cup quarter-final draw: Enyimba face Horoya, Al-Masry land RS Berkane

-Enyimba’s expedition for a first Caf Confederation Cup title will continue with a two-legged tie against Horoya in the quarter final, while Al-Masry take on RS Berkane.
+Enyimba’s expedition for a first Caf Confederation Cup title will continue with a two-legged tie against Horoya in the quarter-finals, while Al-Masry take on RS Berkane.

 This was revealed during the draw ceremony for the last eight which took place on Wednesday evening at the Hilton Pyramids Golf Hotel.